Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 “How Trump and Vance held back from hitting that scumbag is a miracle of restraint,” Maria Zakharova, a spokesperson for Russia’s Foreign Ministry, wrote on Telegram.

-But many prominent European leaders rallied to Zelenskyy’s defence.
+Top Republicans like Senator Lindsey Graham also cheered Trump’s remarks.
+But many Democrats and prominent European leaders rallied to Zelenskyy’s defence.

-“Dear Zelenskyy, dear Ukrainian friends, you are not alone,” Poland’s Prime Minister Donald Tusk posted on social media.
+“Dear Zelenskyy, dear Ukrainian friends, you are not alone,” Poland’s Prime Minister Donald Tusk quickly posted on social media.

 What comes next is unclear — but analysts say the historic meeting may not mark the end of negotiations between the two allies just yet, particularly as the US seeks sources for rare earth minerals to rival China.